Uve Rick's Battery Page|

 A sealed battery must not be overcharged.
 If you overcharge a sealed battery, you will greatly shorten its life.
 You can use battery regulators to keep this from happening.

-Cell reversal occurs when a cell in the battery has the negative voltage value.
+Cell reversal occurs when a cell in the battery has a negative voltage value.
 This usually happens when a cell is charged in the incorrect direction, as when the cell is completely discharged and current is still being drawn from the battery.
 The other cells in the battery force current through it, which charges it backwards.

 Put a resistor across the battery over night to completely drain the battery.
 Then charge the battery with a low current.
 The battery may be usable, but it will have diminished capacity and life.

 This depends on the battery and how long you draw the high current.
 In general, the lower the Peukert's number, the higher the current you can draw from the battery without damaging the battery.

 Charge batteries at whatever current is available until they reach 2.4 v per cell, +/- .003v per degree C difference from 25 degrees C. The higher the temperature, the lower the voltage.
 Once the batteries reach 2.4v (temperature corrected), keep the batteries at this voltage until the current falls to 2% of the 20h amp hour rating, expressed in amperes.
 As an example, 120ah batteries should be charged until the current falls below 2.4 amps.

 Equalizing should be carried out about once a week when the batteries are new or very old, and once a month during the normal life of the battery.
 To equalize, charge the batteries at 2% of their 20h amp hour rating until voltage stops rising.
 Make sure you keep track of the water level in the battery while equalizing.
 Equalizing will use water!

 Battery Charger (Constant Voltage): 13.8 to 15.0 volts, 10 amperes maximum, 8-10 hours approximate.

 Float Charge: 13.2 to 13.8 volts, 1 amp maximum current.